MikaaZz/aztar-pay/README.md

 - [Vite](https://vitejs.dev/)
 - [iMask](https://imask.js.org)

-## 💻 Projeto
+## 💻 Project

-O Rocketpay é um componente que simula o formulário de preenchimento de cartão de crédito, onde é possível adicionar máscara aos inputs e atualizar elementos HTML via DOM.
+Aztarpay is a component that simulates a credit card form, where you can add masking to inputs and update HTML elements via DOM.

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/file/gpqavL469k0pPUGOmAQEM9/Explorer-Lab-%2301/duplicate). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the project layout through [DESSE LINK](https://www.figma.com/file/gpqavL469k0pPUGOmAQEM9/Explorer-Lab-%2301/duplicate).
+You must have an account with [Figma](https://figma.com) to access it.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
+This project is under the MIT license.

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)